Kingxukai/linux/Documentation/core-api/cpu_hotplug.rst

 The offline case
 ----------------

-Once a CPU has been logically shutdown the teardown callbacks of registered hotplug states will be invoked, starting with ``CPUHP_ONLINE`` and terminating at state ``CPUHP_OFFLINE``.
+Once a CPU has been logically shutdown the woke teardown callbacks of registered hotplug states will be invoked, starting with ``CPUHP_ONLINE`` and terminating at state ``CPUHP_OFFLINE``.
 This includes: